gdh1829/Study-Note/Aws/solution_architect/memo.md

 - Amazon Elastic File System(EFS)
 - Amazon Simple Storage Service(S3)

+## snapshot process when an instance uses a RAID configuration
+- Remember that since instance is using a RAID configuration, the snapshot process is different.
+- **You should stop all I/O activity of the volumes before creating a snapshot.**
+    1. Stop all applications from writing to the RAID array.
+    2. Flush all caches to the disk.
+    3. Confirm that the associated EC2 instance is no longer writing to the RAID array by taking actions such as freezing the file system, unmounting the RAID array, over even shutting down the EC2 instance.
+    4. After taking steps to halt all disk-related activity to the RAID array, take a snapshot of each EBS volume in the array.
+- When you take a snapshot of an attached Amazon EBS volume that is in use, the snapshot excludes data cached by applications or the operating system.
+For a single EBS volume, this is often not a problem.
+However, when cached data is excluded from snapshots of multiple EBS volumes in a RAID array, restoring the volumes from the snapshots can degrade the integrity of the array.
+- When creating snapshots of EBS volumes that are configured in a RAID array, it is critical that there is no data I/O to or from the volumes when the snapshots are created.
+RAID arrays introduce data interdependencies and a level of complexity not present in a single EBS volume configuration.

-## RDS Mornitoring
+## RDS monitoring
 - Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
-- You can view the metrics for your DB instance using the console, or consume the Enhanced Mornitoring JSON output from the CloudWatch Logs in a mornitoring system of your choice.
+- You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from the CloudWatch Logs in a monitoring system of your choice.
 - By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days.
 To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the `RDSOSMetrics` log group in the CloudWatch console.
 - Certain differences between CloudWatch and Enhanced Monitoring Metrics
     - CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance